 While there is no magic number for how many links you need on a page, you can aim for about 2-4 contextual, natural links that make sense and address topics that would interest your reader.
 Just like with writing calls-to-action, you should assess each linking opportunity from the perspective of your prospective buyer to see if the target page is a good fit.

 Keeping your content fresh with new internal links is an important step because it notifies Google to crawl the page again, increasing your ranking opportunities.
 You can also make sure that your inventory of content remains up-to-date and relevant for readers.
 We recommend building a schedule for updating content on a regular basis, with priority given to posts that cover topics for which you’re most interested in ranking.
 If you’re a plastic surgeon, that might mean auditing all of your existing posts about breast augmentation and liposuction if those are your top two procedures.

 When you update a page, we recommend checking for necessary updates, adding fresh content in the opening paragraph, then naturally incorporating internal links to any new related content.
 If you recently added pages about breast augmentation FAQs and post-surgery healing, then you’ll want to ensure those pages have link juice from other breast augmentation pages and posts on your site.

 Tools like Moz’s Open Site Explorer allow you to see how many internal links are going back to each page on your site.
 This will give you a holistic view of your domain to see how you can move more link juice to specific pages that cover topics related to those top-priority ranking terms.

 Of course, sorting through these tools and creating a dynamic strategy for link building takes a dedicated effort.
-If you’re short on time but eager to improve your link profile, request a free site analysis today.
+If you’re short on time but eager to improve your link profile, contact us to chat with an expert.